RatingWidget/wordpress-plugin/readme.txt

 The RatingWidget Team

 == Change Log ==

+= 2.6.3 - 2015-09-10 =
+* Fix: Fixed account details migration (versions that account stored only in FS object).
+* Fix: Added API fallback to HTTP since seems like some cURL versions don't play well with CloudFlare.

+= 2.6.2 - 2015-09-09 =
+* Fix: func_get_args() can't be used as a function parameter on old PHP versions.
+* Fix: Removed "\" from classes since namespaces aren't supported in PHP < 5.3.

 = 2.6.1 - 2015-09-09 =
 * Fix: Mistakenly left PHP errors flag on which caused showing all site's PHP warnings and notices.
 Sorry :(